 Insurance issued by Achmea Schadeverzekeringen N.V.
 (Achmea) ABN 86 158 237 702 AFSL 433984.
 The information in this document is general advice only and does not take into account your individual objectives, financial situation or needs (your personal circumstances).
 This means any advice may not be appropriate for your circumstances.
-Before using this information to decide whether to purchase the insurance policy, you will need to consider the appropriate for your circumstances.
-Before using this information or decide whether to purchase the insurance policy, you will need to consider the appropriateness of any general information or advice we give you and how it relates to your specific situation to ensure the insurance cover meets your needs and the relevant Product Disclosure Statement and Target Market Determination (TMD) available from the 'Downloads' section of our website achmea.com.au/downloads.
+Before using this information to decide whether to purchase the insurance policy, you will need to consider the appropriateness of any general information or advice we give you and how it relates to your peeds and the relevant Product Disclosure Statement and Target Market Determination (TMD) available from the 'Downloads' section of our website achmea.com.au/downloads.
 For feedback and complaints, visit achmea.com.au/complaints.
 To view Achmea Australia's privacy statement, visit achmea.com.au/privacy.